 In Phase 6 of our Massive Guide to Local Search Tactics we look at special challenges related to working with larger companies.
-The following are just a few suggestions to help you get started at the enterprise level.
+The following are just a few suggestions to help you get started with SEO at the enterprise level.

 Befriend the IT Department

 When working at the enterprise level, you’ll often find that getting things done can be hard due to the tight control of important things like… updating pages on the website!
 So do what you can to become friends with the people in IT that might control things that the company considers “technical”.

 You’ll find that making friends and gaining the trust of people in IT will show that you’re not a threat to their job and you’re trustworthy enough to get FTP access and their CMS to make simple updates and improvements to pages.